IMPROVE VASCULAR ACCESS, FLUID REMOVAL, AND NEEDLE GUIDANCE

-The use of Pocket-Size Hand-Held Echocardiographic devices after brief bedside training significantly improved the clinical diagnosis of medical students and junior doctors.1
+The use of Pocket-Size Handheld echocardiographic devices after brief bedside training greatly improved the clinical diagnosis of medical students and junior doctors. ¹

-Residents with limited training in cardiac ultrasound were able to identify LVSD in patients with excellent precision, and confirm findings 22 hours before availability of formal echocardiography result.2
+Residents with limited training in cardiac ultrasound were able to identify LVSD in patients with superb accuracy and confirm findings 22 hours before the availability of formal echocardiography results.²

 After a short training course, a pocket-sized ultrasound device examination in addition to a physical exam can improve the answer to 10 common clinical questions and reduce the need for further testing.³